AnkitKumar5277/JSON-Schema-and-OAuth-2.0/readme.md

 Scope Behavior	Try using token with less/more scopes Unauthorized Access	Try API without token → should get 401 Unauthorized Token Reuse	Use the same token again → should still work until expired

+JSON Schema : -

+Key Learnings :
+What JSON Schema is
+Step-by-step guide in Postman
+How to test schema validation

+Step	Task	Description
+1	Create API request - Use https://reqres.in/api/users/2
+2	Write Schema - Define expected structure
+3	Add in Tests tab - Use pm.response.to.have.jsonSchema(schema)
+4	Run test - Validate schema